2013 POC-PSC Batang Pinoy Prelims Summary and Full Results

 The POC PSC Batang Pinoy Davao Del Norte took place at the brand new all-weather sports stadium in Davao Del Norte.
 From August 28 to 29.

-While no performances here were good enough to be ranked on the National Ranking lists there were some impressive performances by 14-15-year-old kids.
+While no performances here are good enough to be ranked on the National Ranking lists there were some impressive performances by 14-15-year-old kids.

 Davao’s Dogoldogol sets Boys Age Grade 200m Record